-Connecting Greatest Inventions, the Smartphone, the Bar Code, the Cash Register, and New Hype
+The Smartphone, Bar Code, Cash Register, and Hype Cycle

 At a recent growth and innovation summit had the pleasure of once again speaking about the future of retail.
 To engage the audience in an innovation conversation decided to ask a series of historical technology questions.